2003 Women's National Soccer League

-The 2003 Women's National Soccer League, known as the Ansett Summer Series under a sponsorship arrangement with Ansett Australia, was the eighth season of the Women's National Soccer League, the Australian national women's soccer competition.
+The 2003 Women's National Soccer League, known as the Ansett Summer Series under a sponsorship arrangement with Ansett Australia, was the eighth season of the Women's National Soccer League (WNSL), the Australian national women's soccer competition.
 The season was played over 10 rounds followed by a grand final match between the top two teams.
 Queensland Sting finished first in the league however second-placed NSW Sapphires were crowned champions after winning the grand final.